High School (American TV series)

 High School is a coming-of-age drama television series developed by Clea DuVall and Tegan and Sara Quin, based on the 2019 memoir of the same name by the Quins.
 It premiered on Amazon Freevee on October 14, 2022.

 Premise

-Through a backdrop of '90s grunge and rave culture, twin sisters navigate identity, love, and music.
+Through a backdrop of '90s grunge and rave culture, twin sisters navigate identity, love, & music while just trying to "find" themselves.